St. Cloud, Minnesota

 Shingobee Builders was selected to be the general contractor for this project while it was still being designed.
 Shingobee immediately began a collaborative effort with the project architect, GLTArchitects of St. Cloud, providing budgeting, scheduling, and plan review, as the architect completed the design and construction documents.
 Construction started in August 2002.

-Shingobee closely managed several major changes in the work during construction, to maintain the schedule for beginning warehouse racking, six months from start of construction.
+Shingobee closely managed several major changes in the work during construction, to maintain the schedule for beginning warehouse racking, six months from start of the construction.
 Seven weeks after breaking ground, the size of the facility was increased by 42,500 square feet; and eight weeks into the project, the direction of the racking was rotated 90 degrees.
 Further attention to changes was necessary when, several months into the project, the office portion of the building had raised access flooring added to both levels, and the front parking lots were doubled in size.
 Despite the changes, the six-month schedule to start warehouse racking was met, and the warehouse was occupied by the owner one month later.
-Remaining areas were completed and occupied in phases, with complete turnover of the building by August 2003.
+Remaining areas were completed and occupied in phases, with total turnover of the building by August 2003.

 Creative Memories’ facility has created a landmark for motorists traveling along Interstate 94 near St. Cloud.
 Access to the facility was made easier with the construction of a new exit ramp off I-94, located within 1/2 mile of the building.